NOW SCHEDULING • Pool Openings

 How long does it take for the pool to turn clear?

 Many pools clear within 24–48 hours with good filtration and brushing.
-Heavy debris, algae, or very cold water can extend the timeline—our notes will tell you the exact run-time, backwash schedule, and next-step chemistry.
+Heavy debris, algae, or very cold water can extend that timeline—our notes will tell you the exact run-time, backwash schedule, and next-step chemistry.

 Can you start and check my salt system during the opening?